fdekeers/mozart-container/README.md

 python build.py [-d SHARED_DIR_HOST] [-n INSTANCE_NAME] [-p PORT_MAPPING]
 ```
 (or `python3`, `py`, ... instead of `python` to suit your python command)

-You can also simply double-click on the [Mozart_Programming_Interface.app](Mozart_Programming_Interface.app)
-application bundle or search for it with Spotlight to run the deployment script and build and run the container,
-with the default values for the optional command line arguments,
-that will be described below.

 The `-d` option allows to provide the path of a host directory
 that will be shared with the container.